dell/terraform-provider-powerscale/docs/resources/smb_share.md

 */

 # Available actions: Create, Update, Delete and Import
-# After `terraform apply` of this example file it will create NFS export on specified paths on the PowerScale
+# After `terraform apply` of this example file it will create NFS export on specified paths on the PowerScale Array.
+# For more information, Please check the terraform state file.

 # PowerScale SMB shares provide clients network access to file system resources on the cluster
 resource "powerscale_smb_share" "share_example" {